Arpa Valley: Landscapes

+Climate

+The climate is harsh: the average annual temperature is −5.4 °C, with January averaging −23 °C and July 9.3 °C. Annual precipitation ranges between 250 and 280 mm.

+Roads

+The highway of international significance, ЭМ-11, as designated by the national road classification, connects Bishkek, Torugart, and the Kyrgyzstan-China border.
+The road passes through the eastern part of the Arpa Valley and is part of the European route E125 and Asian Highway 61 network in Kyrgyzstan.

 "From the top of the Sur-tash pass, on the Ferghana range, a most instructive view was obtained over the plateau world to the east.
 Below was the Arpa "Pamir," a broad, undulating, grassy valley, with the Arpa river flowing through its centre.
 The Jaman Davan range, which borders the Arpa plateau on the north-east, on the north closes in and joins with the Ferghana range, thus enclosing the plateau.
 The Arpa river cuts through this range by a deep-cut gorge, the course of which is still dotted on the map, by an imaginary line."